altocodenl/cell/readme.md

 ## Why cell

-cell is made to let you quickly build and understand systems.

-Quickly building a system that you don't understand is a bad idea.
-It works well for small, throwaway projects, but not for systems you want to grow and keep around.
-Understanding is the basis of ownership, control, reliability, flow and joy.
-And ironically, the only way to retain speed after the first couple of weeks.

-Our goal is to empower more humans to build their own [systems](https://github.com/altocodenl/todis).
+cell is built around three ideas:

+1. Building data systems is like writing: a way to reach the world, an essential tool of thought and a way to produce work that transcends the author.
+2. Understanding is the key to building data systems: a system you understand is a reliable, easy to modify system.
+3. Understanding can be easier if we remove obstacles: most of what makes programming difficult is unnecessary.

+cell is a tool that makes building and understanding [data systems](https://github.com/altocodenl/todis) as easy as possible.

 ### AI can now code for us!
 Do we really need to understand what's going on?